OCR GCSE Chemistry Structure

 This page covers the following topics:

-Some elements form giant covalent lattices which are large structures with multiple atoms joined together by covalent bonds.
+Some covalent compounds form giant covalent lattices that are large structures with multiple atoms joined together by covalent bonds.
 Compounds that form giant covalent structures break strong covalent bonds when they meltThese lattices have exceptionally high melting and boiling points.
 The layout of the atoms in these structures also determines the physical properties of the compound, ie. hardness, density.

 Metals form large structures held together by metallic bonding.
 Pure metals are usually very soft and malleable, so different metallic elements are mixed to form alloys with preferable properties.

 Which giant covalent structure is the hardest naturally occuring substance on Earth?

 Which of the following conduct(s) electricity?

 ⋅ molten table salt